top of page

 Molly Speechley – PhD Psychology

-Supervisors Professor Bonnie Barber, Professor Melanie Zimmer-Gembeck, Dr. Jaimee Stuart
+Supervisors: Professor Bonnie Barber, Professor Melanie Zimmer-Gembeck, Dr. Jaimee Stuart, Dr. Riley Scott

 Gender identity development and health care